 The first Barnard class met in a rented brownstone at 343 Madison Avenue, just blocks from Grand Central Station; there was a faculty of six and 14 students in the School of Arts.
 Nine years later, the college moved to its present site on Morningside Heights.
 One of the original Seven Sisters, Barnard was, from the beginning, a place that took women seriously and challenged them intellectually.

 In 1900, Barnard was included in the educational system of Columbia University with provisions unique among women's colleges: it was governed by its own trustees, faculty, and dean, and was responsible for its own endowment and facilities, while sharing instruction, the libraries, and the degree of the university.
 Somewhat ironically, when Columbia College finally went co-ed in 1983, as Frederick A.P.
 Barnard had wished nearly a century before, one might have thought Barnard would easily be subsumed.
 Instead, then President Ellen Futter fought for the College to remain independent and worked toward a new and lasting agreement with Columbia in light of their decision to admit women.

 Today, under President Debora Spar, Barnard’s place in higher education is undeniably sound and strong.
-Over the course of 125-plus years and 11 great women leaders—from winning the right to hire our own faculty in 1900 through the pivotal protests of 1968, from the historic admission of transgender women in 2016 to the highly-anticipated opening of our new teaching and learning center in 2018—Barnard has flourished.
+Over the course of 125 years and 11 great women leaders—from winning the right to hire our own faculty in 1900, through the pivotal protests of 1968, from the historic admission of transgender women in 2016, to laying the groundwork for our new teaching and learning center slated to open in 2018—Barnard has flourished.

 The story of the College continues to unfold.